OliCSP/OliCSP/README.md

 ## Hi there 👋
 ### Cytometry in R - Starter questions

-OliCSP is a ✨ _special_ ✨ repository because its `README.md` (OliCSP) appears on your GitHub profile.
+OliCSP is a ✨ _special_ ✨ repository because its `README.md` appears on your GitHub profile.

 Cytometry in R:
 - Location: Granada, Spain